 Local community supervision agencies are invited to apply to participate in OJJDP’s Second Chance Act Youth Reentry Program – Improving Community Supervision National Training and Technical Assistance Program to receive up to two years of tailored TTA using this link.

 Applications will be accepted from local, regional, or Tribal community supervision agencies.
 State level agencies are ineligible to apply for TTA.

-Applications will be accepted until March 31, 2023.
+Applications will be accepted on a rolling basis until capacity has been met.
 Failure to submit any of the required materials may result in a TTA request not receiving further consideration.
 CJI will notify agencies within two weeks of receiving their application of the status of their TTA request submission.

 If you are interested in any of the following, we welcome you to apply!